Reducibility of higher-order to pairwise interactions: Social impact models on hypergraphs: Hypergraph-Voter Models

 Given that the heterogeneity of the weights does not affect the macroscopic dynamics within the pair-approximation description, we expect that the results derived in Ref.~\cite{Vazquez_PA} for finite systems remain valid.
 In particular, the fixation time starting from an initial fraction $x_0$ is given by

 where $\mu_2$ is the second moment of the degree distribution $P(k)$ of the network.

-As an illustration of the derived results, we perform numerical simulations of the HO dynamics on ER and RR $d$-hypergraphs, as well as the PW dynamics on the corresponding weighted projected networks with weights given by Eq.~\eqref{eq:wij_VM}, and compare them with the voter dynamics on the projected networks with degree-homogeneous weights (VM).
-We compute the plateau $\xi$ as the temporal average of the ratio $\rho(t)/[4x(t)(1-x(t))]$ over the trajectories that have not reached the absorbing state.
-We also compute the consensus time $\tau$ in the case of a symmetric initial condition $x_0=1/2$.
-In Fig.~\ref{fig:VM}, we plot these quantities versus the average degree of the projected network $\mu$, for several values of $d$.
+As an illustration of the derived results, we perform numerical simulations of the HO dynamics on ER and RR $d$-hypergraphs for several values of the hyperedge order $d$ and the average hyperdegree $\mu_d$.
+We compare these results with those obtained from the PW dynamics on the corresponding weighted projected networks, with weights given by Eq.~\eqref{eq:wij_VM}, as well as with the standard voter model on the projected networks (VM), corresponding to degree-homogeneous weights.

+We focus on two main observables.
+First, we compute the plateau value $\xi$, defined as the temporal average of the ratio $\rho(t)/[4x(t)(1-x(t))]$, evaluated along dynamical trajectories that have not yet reached an absorbing state.
+Second, we measure the fixation time $\tau$, considering a symmetric initial condition with $x_0=1/2$.
+In Fig.~\ref{fig:VM}, we show the plateau $\xi$ and the fixation time $\tau$ as a function of the average degree of the projected network $\mu$, which depends on both the hyperedge order $d$ and the hypergraph average degree $\mu_d$.
 Whereas the perfect agreement between the HO and PW dynamics is expected from the exact mapping developed in Sec.~\ref{sec:reduc-HG}, what is remarkable is that these two dynamics also coincide with that of the VM on the projected network, as predicted by the PA.

 Additionally, we compare the numerical simulations with the analytical results of the PA, Eqs.~\eqref{eq:plateau_PA} and~\eqref{eq:tau_PA}.
 We see that for moderate and high values of the mean degree $\mu$, the numerical results are well approximated by the theoretical prediction given by the PA.
 However, for small $\mu$ the measured plateau values lie systematically below the PA curve.
 This discrepancy originates from structural correlations induced by the hypergraph construction: when hyperedges are projected into links, closed motifs such as triangles or squares are formed by definition, generating clustering and dynamical correlations between second nearest neighbors that are neglected by the PA.
 As shown in Ref.~\cite{Gleeson_corr}, such correlations reduce the value of the plateau, precisely as observed in our simulations.
 For the same reason, consensus times are systematically larger than the theoretical estimates at low $\mu$.
 Therefore, the deviations from the PA at small $\mu$ highlight its limitations in the presence of clustering.